akveo/ng2-smart-table/projects/demo/src/app/pages/examples/snippets/source-require.md

-import { Ng2SmartTableModule, LocalDataSource } from 'ng2-smart-table';
+import { NgxSmartTableModule, LocalDataSource } from 'ngx-smart-table';